Multi-Horizon Representations with Hierarchical Forward Models for Reinforcement Learning: Hierarchical -Step Latent

+where $N$ is the number of steps that a given level can take in $\tau$.
+Intuitively,~\cref{eqn:hksl-loss} encourages the online encoder $e_o^l$ to produce representations from which multiple forward-step predictions of temporal coarseness $n^l$ can be made accurately.
+For this to be possible, the online encoder must learn to extract information from its input pixels that relate directly to contents in the environment that move at speeds related to the given level's temporal coarseness.

 \textbf{HKSL and SAC.} We make a few adjustments to the base SAC algorithm to help HKSL fit naturally.
 For one, we replace the usual critic with an ensemble of $h$ critics.
 Each critic and target critic in the ensemble receive the latent representations produced by a given level's encoder and momentum encoder, respectively.
-We allow critics' gradients to update their encoders' weights, and each critic is updated using $n$-step returns where $n$ corresponds to the $n$ of the level within which the critic's given encoder resides.
+We allow critics' gradients to update their encoders' weights but we do not allow gradients from actor updates to update encoder weights\footnote{\citet{sac-ae} show that actor gradients can harm representation and policy learning while critic gradients can help.}.
+Each critic is updated using $n$-step returns where $n$ corresponds to the temporal coarseness $n^l$ of the level $l$ within which the critic's given encoder resides.
 By matching encoders and critics in this way, we ensure encoder weights are updated by gradients produced by targets of the same temporal coarseness.

 Second, the actor receives a concatenation of the representations produced by all online encoders.
-HKSL's actors will make better-informed action selections because they can consider information in the environment that moves at varying levels of temporal coarseness.
+HKSL's actors will make better-informed action selections because they can consider information in the environment that moves at varying magnitudes of temporal coarseness.
 Finally, we modify the actor's loss function to use a sum of Q-values from all critics: